Dr. Rüdiger Paschotta, Founder and Managing Director of RP Photonics AG

 - 5 books (including the Ph.
 D. dissertation)

 - 5 book chapters

-The by far most well-known publication of Dr. Paschotta is the Encyclopedia of Laser Physics and Technology, a freely accessible encyclopedia for photonics and laser technology.
+The by far most well-known publication of Dr. Paschotta is the RP Photonics Encyclopedia (formerly the Encyclopedia of Laser Physics and Technology), a freely accessible encyclopedia for photonics and laser technology.
 It is also available as a two-volume book.

 Staying Involved in Science